AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/create-filters.md

 * You can find the beta builder in the same places you find the standard filter interface for the areas listed in the table above.
 * You can switch back and forth between the standard and the beta builder interface, where the beta option is available.
 * After you have enabled the beta builder in one area, it is the default experience for all areas where it is available.
 For example, if you enable the beta builder in a project list, it is the default experience for building task and issue filters in lists as well.
-* You can create filters using the beta builder interface in project, task, and issue lists in the following ways:
+* You can create filters using the beta builder interface in the following ways:

   * From scratch
   * Edit an existing filter